lbl-srg/obc/specification/source/glossary.rst

        in the :term:`Controls Description Language`.

    Control Sequence Requirement
-     A control sequence requirement is a condition against which an actual control sequence gets tested.
-It is expressed as a predefined CDL control sequence and a set of tolerances.
+      A requirement is a condition that is tested and either passes, fails, or is untested.
+For example, a requirement would be that the actual actuation signal is within 2% of the signal computed using the CDL representation of a sequence, provided that they both receive the same input data.

    Functional Verification Tool
      The Functional Verification Tool is a software that takes